 Route between services across the service meshes in your workload clusters.
 In order for the productpage service on cluster1 to access reviews-v3 on cluster2, you create a virtual destination that represents all versions of the reviews app across both clusters.
 Then, you create a route table to route from productpage to the virtual destination, and divert 75% of reviews traffic to the reviews-v3 service.

-1. Create a Gloo Mesh root trust policy to ensure that services in cluster1 securely communicate with the reviews service in cluster2.
+1. Create a Gloo root trust policy to ensure that services in cluster1 securely communicate with the reviews service in cluster2.
 The root trust policy sets up the domain and certificates to establish a shared trust model across multiple clusters in your service mesh.

 kubectl apply --context $MGMT_CONTEXT -f - <<EOF